 There are only two negative points to note.
 You do NOT receive Eurostar lounge access with Business Platinum.
 This is only a benefit for holders of the personal version of The Platinum Card.
-You also do not receive the £10 monthly Addison Lee taxi credit or the £100 of annual Harvey Nichols shopping credit.
+You also do not receive the £300 of annual dining credit or the £100 of annual Harvey Nichols shopping credit that come with the personal card.
 On the upside, personal Platinum cardholders do not receive a subscription to The Times.

 40,000 Membership Rewards points (worth 40,000 Avios or 60,000 Marriott Bonvoy points or 120,000 Radisson Rewards points or 40,000 Virgin Points etc etc) is an excellent return for getting this card.